-The social epidemiology cluster seeks to understand the ways in which social, political, cultural, and economic circumstances influence our chances for a healthy life.
+The social and spatial epidemiology unit seeks to understand the ways in which social, political, cultural, and economic circumstances influence our chances for a healthy life.
 We combine theory from the social sciences with rigorous epidemiological methods so that we can illuminate the connections between social factors and health and use what we find to improve health.
 Within this broad frame we have a special interest in the connections between social inequalities and health inequalities.

-The cluster has four aims.
+The unit has four aims.
 First, we aim to produce knowledge about the influence of social circumstances on health with a special emphasis on social inequalities in health.
 Second, we aim to train and mentor a new generation of scholars and practitioners who have the capacity to conduct rigorous research on the role of social factors in health.
 Third, we aim to leverage what we learn to improve population health and reduce health inequalities locally, nationally, and across international borders.
 Fourth we seek to translate and disseminate our work to policy makers, thought leaders, media, and the public and reinforce the message that social determinants of health are primary drivers of population health.

 Our blog and associated social media sites are the primary vehicles for our translation and dissemination efforts.
 The blog hosts synopses of our ongoing research and recent publications in the scientific literature, provides a calendar of upcoming events, hosts an archive of public use Info-graphics on social determinants of health, and streams Social Epi Radio, a series of curated Spotify music streams.
 Our students are involved in building the blog and in creating the Info-graphics and music streams.